Timberborn: Best Early Tips for Water, Food, and Droughts

 • Following a rigid build order without adjusting for the map’s river shape and arable tiles.

 The practical takeaway is to build your colony backward from the first drought.
-If the next dry spell started sooner than expected, would you have enough water, enough food, and enough nearby storage to keep working?
+If the next dry spell started right now, would you have enough water, enough food, and enough nearby storage to keep working through it?
 If the answer is no, fix that before you chase expansion.
-In Timberborn, the strongest early “tip” is really a priority system: survival first, logistics second, bonuses later.
+In Timberborn, the strongest early tip is really a priority system: survival first, logistics second, bonuses later.

 Was this guide helpful?